MaineSkyPixels/Metainfo-Mapper/README.md

 ## Usage

 1. Name your mission and click **Start New Session**.
-2. Drag-and-drop JPGs or choose a folder; EXIF is parsed locally.
+2. Drag-and-drop image files (JPG, TIFF, PNG, RAW) or choose a folder; EXIF is parsed locally.
 3. Inspect markers, paths, and GPS gaps directly on the map.
 4. Export the session as KML or download the error log for documentation.
 5. Click **Open in Google My Maps** to download the latest KML and launch My Maps, then choose "Create a new map" → "Import" and select the downloaded file.